-At Venzon Law Firm PC, we have been serving clients in Buffalo, Niagara Falls and all of Western New York for 36 years.
+At Venzon Law Firm PC, we have been serving clients in Buffalo, Niagara Falls and all of Western New York since 1984.
 Please review our divorce and separation frequently asked questions and contact us to discuss your case.

 Divorce and separation look very much the same in many ways.
 Separating couples can negotiate or litigate the details of child custody and support, spousal support, asset division, and other related issues just as they would in a divorce.
 The parties live apart as though they were divorced.
 The primary difference is that separation does not actually render the marriage dissolved as divorce does.